 programs, such as

-packer-build-amazon-ebs, etc. The final step
+packer-build-amazon-ebs, etc. The final step to

-is on the PATH.
-See this page
+PATH.
+See this

 for instructions on setting the PATH on Linux and Mac.
+This

 contains instructions for setting the PATH on Windows.

-After installing Packer, verify the installation worked by opening
+After installing Packer, verify the installation worked by opening a new command

-a new command prompt or console, and checking that
+prompt or console, and checking that

 packer is available: